 - The New Hampshire 500 Highest

 The White Mountain 4000 Footer Grid involves hiking all 48 of the White Mountain 4000 footers in every month of the year, for a total of 576 peaks.
 You don’t have to hike them all in one year and you can climb multiple peaks in a day.
 This is the most popular of these three lists and so far 120 people have finished it, some multiple times.
 On average, it takes about 3300 miles of hiking with 1,000,000 feet of elevation gain to complete.
 Click for “Rules of the Game.”

-White Mountains Tracing requires that you hike all of the trails listed in the Appalachian Mountain Club’s White Mountain Guide which lists 652 trails for a combined length of 1471.4 miles, although most people hike closer to 2500 miles to finish it because the trails are not contiguous and repeats are often necessary.
-So far, 65 people have finished The White Mountain Guide Trail list including 2 people who’ve done it twice.
+White Mountains Trails (formerly called Redlining) requires that you hike all of the trails listed in the Appalachian Mountain Club’s White Mountain Guide which lists 652 trails for a combined length of 1471.4 miles, although most people hike closer to 2500 miles to finish it because the trails are not contiguous and repeats are often necessary.
+So far, 73 people have finished The White Mountain Guide Trail list.
 The list does include a few trails in Western Maine since the White Mountain National Forest crosses the New Hampshire/Maine state line, so it’s customary to hike the Maine trails too to finish the entire list.
 Click for “Rules of the Game”.

 The New Hampshire 500 Highest requires climbing the 500 tallest mountains in New Hampshire which are spread out all over the state, many in the middle of nowhere.
 Several hundred of these mountains don’t have trails, which makes this a very challenging list, because you have to navigate off-trail to climb them.
 No one’s counted up the miles required to complete this list yet, but it’s a lot.
 So far, just 16 people have completed this list, including 2 people who’ve hiked it twice.
 Click for “Rules of the Game.”